isaacdarcilla/eastvantage-phptest/README.md

 #### 1. The problem and bad practices.

-The `old code` is a good code as it also uses OOP, but it does now use the fully potential.
+The `old code` is a good code as it also uses OOP, but it does not use the full potential.
-First, I've analyzed that the problem lies in the structure, basically, if a developer wants to add a new database table e.g. `users` table, the developer also want to add a new `Manager` class e.g. `UserManager` for that table.
+First, I've analyzed that the problem lies in the structure, basically, if a developer wants to add a new database table e.g. `users` table, the developer also have to add a new `Manager` class e.g. `UserManager` for that table.
 Therefore, the developer also need to add methods corresponding to that manager class, all the HTTP request or queries needed.
 So technically, the developer always repeats the code or retypes every same concept in each manager